grafana/agent/docs/sources/flow/reference/config-blocks/remotecfg.md

 If not set, the self-reported `id` that the Agent uses is a randomly generated, anonymous unique ID (UUID) that is stored as an `agent_seed.json` file in the Agent's storage path so that it can persist across restarts.

+The `id` and `metadata` fields are used in the periodic request sent to the remote endpoint so that the API can decide what configuration to serve.

 ## Blocks